librenms/librenms/doc/Extensions/Applications.md

 ### Apache
+Either use SNMP extend or use the agent.
 ##### SNMP Extend
 1. Download the script onto the desired host (the host must be added to LibreNMS devices)
 ```